ichangzhi/docker/README.md

 ichangzhi/hea       heasoft-6.24        f50fc3ff7773        About an hour ago   4.69GB
 ```

-* For MacOS
+* for MacOS

 To use graphics on OSX, make sure XQuarz is installed.
+After installing,
-After installing, open XQuartz, and go to XQuartz, Preferences, select the Security tab, and tick the box "Allow connections from network clients".
+open XQuartz, and go to XQuartz, Preferences, select the Security tab,
+and tick the box "Allow connections from network clients".
 Then exit XQuarz.

 usage:
 ```bash
 export CALDB=/your/local/caldb/path
 ./heasoft-docker.sh fv xxxx.fits
 ```

+* for other OS

+later